 This allows the computers to perform structured queries (like those in SQL) and infer new facts.
 In short, the Semantic Web is an extension of the current WWW, in which information is given well-defined meaning, better enabling computers and people to work in cooperation.
 Linked Data 1.
 URI Design Principles: Creating Persistent URIs for Government Linked Data.
 Version: 23 October 2013 Table of Contents Goals for Persistent Open Government Data URIsURI Design OverviewExample Persistent URIs for Government Linked DataReferences & Resources 1.

 Goals for Persistent Open Government Data URIs As an increasing number of governments and government agencies have begun publishing linked open government data, policies and best practices will emerge for Uniform Resource Identifier (URI) design in open government data release.
+RPI TWC is working extensively with key players in the United States and international linked open government data initiatives to develop URI schemes that are useful today and in the future.
 The URI scheme demonstrated by the TWC Instance Hub provides rich descriptive information about entities for humans examining open government data, while encouraging intuitive navigation and exploration of this data.
 The principles recommended in this document should produce URIs with the following characteristics: URIs that are easily re-hosted.
 Linked Data: Evolving the Web into a Global Data Space.